hkajava/bq/README.md

 This is a simple quiz application to investigate the potential of Meteor/React web application technology and learn to recognize Finnish wild berries.
-The images have been taken from <br />
+The images have been taken from <a target="_blank" rel="noopener noreferrer" href="http://www.wikipedia.com">
-<a target="_blank" rel="noopener noreferrer" href="http://www.luontoon.fi/marjastusjasienestys/marjastus">http://www.luontoon.fi/marjastusjasienestys/marjastus</a>
+ Wikipedia</a>.

 ## Getting Started